nalatoli/lights_dashboard/README.md

 # 💡 Lights Dashboard

-**lights_dashboard** is a Phoenix 1.7 LiveView application for managing IP-addressable lights across a network.
+**lights_dashboard** is a Phoenix LiveView application for viewing IoT-connected lights across a network.
 It provides a real-time web interface to list, create, edit, and delete lights—each storing a name, MAC address, and ON/OFF state—using LiveView’s LiveStreams for instant UI updates.

 ![Demo](assets/demo.gif)